-Scalable vector graphics (SVG) is a resolution-independent vector graphics format ideal for post-processing of graphs.
+Scalable vector graphics (SVG) is a resolution-independent vector graphics format ideal for postprocessing of graphs.
 All elements (scans, axes, hkl lines, text) are exported as editable paths or text elements, allowing to change fonts, sizes, places, colors, line widths, or add annotations easily in the exported file.
 It is the most powerful and flexible of all export formats to create high-quality figures.
-However, it is necessary to use vector drawing software and convert the format before importing into a word processor, as most programs, including Microsoft Word, LibreOffice Writer, SoftMaker TextMaker, and LATEX, do not import SVG files directly.
+However, it may be necessary to use vector drawing software and convert the format before importing into a word processor, as some programs do not import SVG files directly.